whiteoctober/silex-technical-test/README.md

 * Install Twig Via Composer as per these [instructions](http://silex.sensiolabs.org/doc/providers/twig.html)
 * Rather than responding inline with some html, use [Twig](http://twig.sensiolabs.org/) templates for the home and article routes.
 * Use [twitter bootstrap](http://twitter.github.com/bootstrap/) for your templates
-* Fix any security issues you may find

 Extras..
 ------